ToolsGambling

 Conclusion

 The Kelly Criterion is the mathematically optimal approach to bet sizing when you have an edge.
-However, practical implementation requires:
+But practical implementation in 2026 requires:

 1. Verified edge — track your bets and prove profitability